SirMangler/PrimeHackBot/README.md

 - commands `Shows this list`

 # primebot.cfg
-- token= `Place your token here.`
+- token= `Place your bot token here.`
-- bot-controller= `Add the role id for who you want to control this bot.
+- bot-controller= `Add the ID of the Role which you want to be able to use moderator commands.
 You can add this multiple times to add multiple roles`

 # topics.cfg
 This file is where topics are stored.
 Refer to the commands to modify this.